RFC 7030, the silliEST edition. Brought to you by Brandon @ cyb3r.sh

 openssl verify -CAfile root.pem -untrusted intermediate.pem client.pem

-A failure here means the cert doesn't chain to our root.
-Likely because the intermediate doesn't match, the cert is expired, or the root you trusted isn't the one that signed our intermediate.
+A failure here means either the intermediate doesn't match, the cert is expired, or the root you trusted isn't the one that signed our intermediate.

 The /mtls-test page requires you to present your chain in the